WhiteCat22/JacksonCaseInsensitiveJaxRsProvider/README.md

-# Jackson Case Insensiteve JAX-RS Provider
+# Jackson Case Insensitive JAX-RS Provider

 This project is an example of how you can create a custom `PropertyNamingStrategy` to control how Jackson serializes/deserializes json.
 Included is a JAX-RS `MessageBodyReader`/`MessageBodyWriter` that uses an `ObjectMapper` configured with the custom `PropertyNamingStrategy` to serialize/deserialize JAX-RS payloads.